Mowgli9/erc721-rarity-nft/README.md

     - Brownie
     - Infura or Alchemy or Moralis endpoint
-    - this config works only with rinkeby testnet if you want to an other network you need to change {brownie-config.yaml}
+    - this config works only with rinkeby testnet if you want to another network you need to change {brownie-config.yaml}
-    - Link token in your wallet you can get faucet , eth for fees
+    - Link token in your wallet you can get faucet , ETH for fees
     - I think that's all ^^' if you still have a question DM Discord Mowgli#7713